How to Apply?

 When Should I Apply?

 The application takes time.
 It can take up to 6 weeks to finish, not counting the time necessary to obtain required exams.
 Keep aware of the application deadlines.
-All required application materials, including evaluations of academic records, English proficiency exams, recommendations, etc. must be completed by the appropriate deadline.
+All required application materials, including evaluations of academic records, English proficiency exams, ACT and SAT test scores (to read about our test optional policy, click here), recommendations, etc. must be completed by the appropriate deadline.

 How Do International Applicants Apply?